pangolindex/Grants-Program/docs/grant-badge-guidelines.md

   - use it in any other context that could misrepresent your relationship with the Web3 Foundation.

-Also, please don't use the **name or logo of the Web3 Foundation** in any context that could misrepresent your relationship with Web3 Foundation.
+Also, please don't use the **name or logo of Pangolin** in any context that could misrepresent your relationship with Pangolin.
 Infringement of these guidelines can result in an immediate annulment of the grant.

-In case of any questions, please don’t hesitate to reach out to us at grantsPR@web3.foundation.
+In case of any questions, please don’t hesitate to reach out to us at accounts@pangolin.exchange.